balanced/balanced-docs/overview/payouts.rst

 nature of ACH.

-If you require immediately canceling of a credit, please contact us via any of our :ref:`support channels <support>` and we will attempt to cancel the credit.
+If you require immediately canceling of a credit, please contact us via any of our :ref:`support channels <overview.support>` and we will attempt to cancel the credit.

 When referencing a specific credit, please provide the credit's ``uri`` so that